logo

 How to Embed

-Each graph algorithm has a dedicated embed page that strips away the site navigation and article content, leaving only the interactive canvas and controls.
-To use it, place the embed URL inside a standard HTML iframe element.
+Each graph algorithm has a dedicated embed page that strips away site navigation and content, leaving only the interactive canvas and controls.
+Place the embed URL inside a standard HTML iframe.

 The URL follows this pattern: